 Should we begin at the age of three or four, when their curiosity is at its peak?

 Have you spent time in the company of a three-, four, or five-year-old child who didn’t ask, Why? or How? or What?
 Over and over again until you wanted to pull your hair out?
-Teaching the art of asking great questions and the power of pausing can start subly and simply.
+Teaching the art of asking great questions and the power of pausing can start subtly and simply.

 Parenting is not easy, but it is our most important role.

-Some parents try to direct their children’s attention to something else when they ask what, why, and how.
+As parents try to direct their children’s attention to something else when they ask what, why, and how.
 I wonder where these children will go to find the answers, or will they stop being curious?

 If you are too busy to answer right then, tell the child why you need time to respond and when you should be able to.
 “As soon as I get the baby down for his nap, I’ll be able to answer some of your questions.”
 Or if you don’t know the answer, you can say, “I don’t know, but we can research together and see what we can find.”